 Instead of telling your child to “stop crying,” you can let him/her know that you understand his/her feelings.
 You can validate feelings without giving in.
 For example, saying something like, “I know you’re upset that you can’t have that toy, but we can’t buy it right now.
 Maybe next time.”
 This lets your child know that you feel bad that he/she feels bad, but there is nothing you can do—for now.

-Click here to find out more
+Click here to sign up now!

-How to deal with autism meltdown
+How to deal with a meltdown?